Farabee scores in shootout, Flyers beat Bruins 3-2

 Pastrnak drew a penalty shot after Ivan Provorov’s slash with 4:56 left.
 Hart stymied Pastrnak with a stick save to his left after Pastrnak’s slow approach and wrist shot.

-NOTES: Konecny leads the Flyers with 19 points, and is tied with Oskar Lindblom for the lead in goals with eight. … Philadelphia has not won a road game in regulation against Boston since Oct.
+NOTES: Bruins D Torey Krug suffered an upper-body injury late in the third period and did not return. .
+Konecny leads the Flyers with 19 points, and is tied with Oskar Lindblom for the lead in goals with eight. … Philadelphia has not won a road game in regulation against Boston since Oct.
 6, 2011.
 The Flyers had dropped nine of their last 11 at TD Garden, with their only two wins coming in overtime. … Boston is one of two teams (along with Vancouver) without a regulation home loss this season at 7-0-2. … Bruins captain Zdeno Chara was given a video tribute and ovation during a first-period stoppage in honor of the defenseman’s 1,500th NHL game Tuesday in Montreal.
 Chara waved to the fans as players on both benches tapped their sticks in appreciation. … Boston LW Joakim Nordstrom (infection) and Lindholm (upper body) returned after missing six and five games, respectively.
 LW Jake DeBrusk (lower body), RW David Backes (lower body) and RW Brett Ritchie (upper body) remained out.

 UP NEXT